-At the Danish National Metrology institute, after switching on the QDAC-II, the filter mode was immediately switched to DC (without resolution enhancement active), the output range was set to LOW (2V) and the actual output to around 1V.
+After switching on the QDAC-II, the filter mode was immediately switched to DC (without resolution enhancement active), the output range was set to LOW (2V) and the actual output (CH04) to around 1V.
 The difference between a traceable Zener reference (Fluke 732) and the QDAC-II output was then logged using a high accuracy 8.5-digit DMM (Solartron 7081) for a period of about 12 days.
 The voltage was averaged and logged in 1 minute time intervals.
 The QDAC-II channel was only loaded by the input of the DMM.

-The temperature in their laboratory was kept stable at nominally $23.0 \pm 0.5$ °C. The temperature 20 cm from the QDAC-II was logged during the measurement.
+The temperature in the laboratory was kept stable at nominally 23.0 ± 0.5 °C. The temperature 20 cm from the QDAC-II was logged during the measurement.
 The laboratory was not free from people traffic, but a small room divider was placed next to the table with the setup in order to shield any draft coming from people passing by.
 So, a quite realistic experimental situation.

-After an initial relaxation period of about 3 hours the output is stable to within about $\pm 2~\mu V$ at low voltages and currents if the ambient temperature, as here, is kept stable within $\pm 0.5~^{\circ}C$ .
-However, allowing a warm-up of 24 hours will settle the output to vary less than $\pm 2~\mu V$ , approximately.
-As most drift from experience is due to the internal voltage reference, it is expected that the drift is approximately the same in the 10V (HIGH) output range.
+A summary of the measurements can be seen in Figure 32.
+After an initial relaxation period of about 3 hours the output is stable to within about $\pm 2 \ \mu V$ at low voltages and currents if the ambient temperature, as here, is kept stable within ± 0.5 °C. As most drift from experience is due to the internal voltage reference, it is expected that the drift is approximately the same in the 10V (HIGH) output range.
+Some correlation between the close-by ambient temperature and the QDAC-II output voltage can be observed, however, the correlation is a bit ambiguous.